MuradAkh/Qicc/README.md

-# Check if the Program is well structured
+# Check if a Program is well structured

 ## Prerequisites